 - Place the almonds, pumpkin seeds and pepitas in a frying pan over medium heat and toast for about 3 minutes.
 Make sure to shake the pan regularly until the mixture is lightly toasted.
 Remove from the heat and allow to cool.
 Add the white chia seeds and goji berries.

-- In a small saucepan warm the honey, almond butter, coconut oil and 1/4 cup of water over low heat and stir until smooth and everything is combined.
+- In a small saucepan warm the maple syrup, almond butter, coconut oil and 1/4 cup of water over low heat and stir until smooth and everything is combined.
 Move to a small bowl to cool

 - Give the saucepan a quick rinse and place the instant oats into the saucepan.
 Add the milk and water and heat over medium heat for about 2-5 minutes (this will depend on the oats), or until the oat mixture thickens.